panoply/spx/readme.md

     hash?: string;

     /**
-     * The previous page path URL, this is also the cache identifier *
+     * The previous page path URL, this is also the cache identifier.
+     * If `cache.reverse` is `true` then preemptive fetches will be
+     * executed to this location.
+     *
      * @example
      * '/pathname' OR '/pathname?foo=bar'